Hanna-43-Zhao/Hana-Portfolio/README.md

 # What I hope to learn

-1. List item #1 How to transform complex, messy information to visual graphic in an efficient and clear way
+- How to transform complex, messy information to visual graphic in an efficient and clear way
-2. List item #2 Explore different data visualization tools, for example tableu, PowerBI...
+- List item #2 Explore different data visualization tools, for example tableu, PowerBI...
-3. List item #3 Explore the intersection of art and data
+- List item #3 Explore the intersection of art and data

 # Portfolio

-# Examples
-You can keep this section for stuff from in-class demos or your other work, or remove it.

 ## Assignment: [Visualizing overnment Debt](visualizing-government-debt)
 A visualization exploring patterns and proportions in government debt.